-Do you all want the same thing?
+Do you all want the same thing for the same price?

-You might want something cheap and cheerful, but the people you're living with might want something more upmarket.
+You might want something cheap, but the people you're living with might want something more upmarket.
 It's better to have honest discussions before you start looking.
 Don't feel forced to move into accommodation that you can't afford.